towerstorm/game/README.md

 These are all optional

-- HOSTNAME - The hostname or url of your server, defaults to `ts.dev` if it's not set which is only useful for development.
+- HOSTNAME - The hostname or url of your server, defaults to `ts.devel` if it's not set which is only useful for development.
 - COOKIE_SECRET - Secret key used for encrypting login cookies
 - DD_API_KEY - For sending your server metrics to Datadog
 - DD_APP_KEY - For sending your server metrics to Datadog